wso2/docs-choreo-dev/en/docs/webhooks.md

 ### Deploy

 A webhook needs to be deployed to be able to receive information that triggers the defined process.
-Deploying a webhook in Choreo results in checking out the API’s source from your private Github repository, building it, pushing it to a Docker container, and hosting it on Kubernetes.
+When you deploy a webhook, Choreo checks out your latest code, builds it, creates a Docker image, and starts it in an environment managed by Choreo.
+More importantly, Choreo registers the webhook with the relevant event source (e.g., Github, Slack, etc.).
+When the relevant action is carried out in the event source, your webhook is triggered.

 ### Test